 This is the most common cause of this problem and fortunately it is easily solved!
 With a spirit level you can first check whether the device is horizontal or not.
-Then you can turn the legs under the washing machines to straighten the machine.
-Do these not do enough, for example because you live in an old house with a sloping floor?
-Then you can place something under the feet.
+Then you can turn the legs under the washing machines to straighten them.
+Do they not do enough, for example because you live in an old house with a sloping floor?
+You can then place something under the feet.

 Uneven loading of the washing machine

-One time you run a small laundry, and the next time you stuff the drum completely full.
-It all seems harmless but nothing is further from the truth.
-Washing with an empty machine can throw the washing machine out of balance, while an overloaded one can cause damage – resulting in vibration.
-Therefore, try to stick to the fill weight (capacity) your washing machine is made for.
+One time you may be running a small load, and the next you may be stuffing the drum.
+It all seems to be in order, but nothing could be further from the truth.
+Washing with an empty machine can throw the machine out of balance, while an overloaded one can cause damage – resulting in vibration.
+Therefore, try to stick to the fill weight (capacity) that your washing machine is designed for.

-Before you buy vibration isolators, it is good to know that they are not suitable for every surface.
-Is your washing machine standing on a hard surface, such as a dump floor, tiles or a concrete floor?
-Then you can feel free to install vibration dampers.
+Before purchasing vibration dampers, note that they are not suitable for all surfaces.
+Is your washing machine on a hard surface, such as a poured floor, tiles or a concrete floor?

-But for a wooden floor, parquet, laminate or carpet, vibration dampers are not suitable.
-These surfaces also provide enough damping to counteract the vibrations and noise.
-Also, if your washing machine is on rubber feet or in a drip tray, vibration dampers are not suitable.
+But wooden floors, parquet, laminate or carpeted floors are not suitable for the use of vibration dampers.
+This is because these surfaces also provide enough damping to counteract the vibrations and noise.
+Also, if your washer is on rubber feet or in a drip pan, vibration dampers are not suitable.